ParmenidesSartre/Regov/README.md

    - Allows quicker development iterations and reliable deployments.
    - Important as your development team expands and deployment frequency increases.

+### Security Measures

+1. **HTTP Headers Security (helmet):** `helmet` is a middleware that sets various HTTP headers to help protect the application from well-known web vulnerabilities.
+It includes security features like DNS Prefetch Control, Frameguard to prevent clickjacking, Hide Powered-By to remove the `X-Powered-By` header, HSTS to keep users on HTTPS, and more.

+2. **Cross-Site Scripting (XSS) Protection (xss):** `xss-clean` is a middleware that sanitizes user input coming into the application to prevent cross-site scripting attacks where malicious scripts are injected into trusted websites.

+3. **Data Sanitization (express-mongo-sanitize):** This middleware is used to prevent NoSQL injection, which can occur when an attacker injects code into the query that manipulates it.
+It works by eliminating prohibited characters from input coming into the API.

+4. **Data Compression (compression):** `compression` is a middleware that implements GZIP compression.
+This can help to reduce the size of the data being sent over the network, improving the speed of the response the client receives.

+5. **HTTP Request Logging (morgan):** `morgan` is a middleware that logs HTTP requests.
+This can be useful for debugging, but also allows for monitoring of any suspicious activities by tracking IP addresses and the endpoints they are hitting.

+6. **Rate Limiting (express-rate-limit):** This middleware limits the number of requests a single IP can make to the API within a given time frame.
+This is a simple way to prevent brute-force attacks, where an attacker attempts to submit many requests to guess a password, for instance.

+7. **Error Handling:** Custom error handling middleware (`errorConverter` and `errorHandler`) is used to ensure that errors are handled, and appropriate error messages are sent to the client.
+This avoids exposing sensitive details about the application.

+8. **Content Parsing (express.json and express.urlencoded):** These middlewares parse incoming request bodies and make it easier to work with in the application.
+They also help to prevent certain types of data-related security vulnerabilities.

+9. **404 Handler:** A catch-all route that returns a `404 Not Found` error for any requests that don't match defined routes.
+This avoids exposing any details about the filesystem or possible endpoints.

 ### Schema Design

 ![alt text](https://github.com/ParmenidesSartre/Regov/blob/main/schema.png)

 ### AuthService Microservice

 Routes: